 - Effects and consequences of global environmental change

+View or download this pdf for the complete list of 2014 REU projects and mentors.
 Throughout the semester, REU students will give six presentations that outline their research topic, methods, and results, including a final presentation to BIOS faculty, staff, and visiting students.
 REU students will also have the opportunity to participate in a variety of field excursions to learn about Bermuda's natural history, as well as workshops and seminars given by BIOS faculty that provide crucial information about scientific processes and research methodologies.

 Eligibility and Terms of Fellowship